 A fascinating photographic record of the Retirada is displayed on the wooden dormitory bunks in which some of the 70,000 refugees slept in St Laurent de Cerdans at the end of the Spanish Civil War.
 Yet another corner of the museum is dedicated to cinema history in the form of numerous old film posters, film equipment and machinery.

 The town itself clings to the mountainside, old village houses wrapped around the church with its tall steeple.

 All around the views are spectacular.
 If you continue up the D3, on top of the world, between France and Spain, you will find the tiny village of Coustouges with its XII century church and strangely named streets.

 Alternatively, branch off right after 6 km after St Laurent on the road to Villerouge and the Domaine de Falgos and you will arrive at a Golf resort and Spa par excellence.
-Very close to the Spanish border, with views forever, open all year round anyone can play golf, learn to play golf, relax and swim in the pool, be pampered in the spa with massage and various relaxing and beautifying treatments.
+Very close to the Spanish border, surrounded by stunning views and open all year round, anyone can play golf, learn to play golf, just sit and relax by the pool and Jacuzzi, or be pampered in the spa with massage and various relaxing and beautifying treatments.

 From Falgos there are endless walking possibilities.
 The Tours de Cabrens, for example, are a mere two and a half hours stroll away.
 Or a game of tennis could build up an appetite for lunch in their attractive restaurant…